lucArub/localthresholding-/README.md

 	with those (homonyms) contained in "package mods".

 The new functions that have been added in the thresholding.py are the following :
+The meaning of mean only is explained in the theoretical aspects.
 \`\`\`

     def _only_mean(image, w):